 VocationEach and every one of us is a vocation: called into being by God and precious in his sight.
 The monastic vocation is thus one among many, but it makes special demands which only grace can help us fulfil.
 St Benedict says that newcomers to monastic life should not be granted an easy entrance but instead tested, to see whether the call is really from God.
 Moreover, the novice mistress is to speak frankly about all the difficulties and hardships through which we make our way to God.

 Some Important ConsiderationsIt is important to keep praying, and to embrace the demands and opportunities of the life you are currently living.
 God cannot speak easily to a closed mind, still less to a closed heart.
-At some stage, we usually invite people to stay for two or three weeks inside the monastery, to experience at first hand something of the joys and difficulties of community life.
+At some stage, after the preliminary getting-to-know-you through emails and letters, we usually ask people to take part in some video conferences.
+That allows you to ask questions more directly, and it allows us to fit a face to the correspondence!
+After that, we usually invite people to stay for two or three weeks inside the monastery, to experience at first hand something of the joys and difficulties of community life.
 Only then can a mature decision be made about whether to seek admission.

 In general, we urge candidates to take a sabbatical from work if they can, so that they are able to take up their career again if they find that monastic life is not for them.
 Our FAQ tells you more about the basic requirements.
 Reasonable health is one of them as monastic life is physically and psychologically demanding.
 Candidates from overseas need to be aware that there can be extra complications about visas, healthcare and the like.
 Sadly, life isn't quite as simple as it was in St Benedict's day.